-(a) "Principal officer" means the individual primarily responsible for approving the political

-(1) Authorizing the content of communications made by the committee.

-(2) Authorizing expenditures, including contributions, on behalf of the committee.

-(3) Determining the committee's campaign strategy.

-(b) If two or more individuals share the primary responsibility for approving the political activities of a committee, each individual is a principal officer.
+- (a) "Principal officer" means the individual primarily responsible for approving the political activities of a committee, including, but not limited to, the following activities: - (1) Authorizing the content of communications made by the committee. - (2) Authorizing expenditures, including contributions, on behalf of the committee. - (3) Determining the committee's campaign strategy. - (b) If two or more individuals share the primary responsibility for approving the political activities of a committee, each individual is a principal officer.